 But what kinds of music do I like, you ask?
 I will say that I tend to gravitate towards “Adult Album Alternative“and musicians ranging from Elvis Costello and Ray LaMontagne to Sara Bareilles, Liz Phair, and Aimee Mann.
 (Yeah, the AAA format has a big artist list.)
 Put it this way, it’s the kind of music you’d hear at a college radio station (such as this one maybe?) or really adventurous public radio outlet (such as this one or this one).

 Sometimes, too, my itchy preset-pushing button towards those “golden oldies” channels.
-You know, the kind that still saves room for the likes of The Beatles and The Beach Boys — and understanding their significance on music history — rather than turn their backs on them in favor of those “all 80s weekends” that even I, a child of the 80s, can get sick of after a while, if not a few minutes.
+You know, the kind that still saves room for the likes of The Beatles and The Beach Boys — and an understanding of those acts’ significance on music history — rather than turn their backs on them in favor of those “all ’80s weekends” that even I, a child of the ’80s, can get sick of after a while, if not after a few minutes.

 But I’ll leave that broad discussion of music for another day and another much longer post.
 Let’s get back to specific songs, as F.C. prompted.
 Again, I don’t tend to have a let’s-put-it-on-repeat-for-infinity song.
 And I admit, too, that my hands and I are so busy at work that we don’t always get to write down the title or artist of that wow-that’s-one-awesome-song song playing on that live stream.
 (Note to self: Try writing some of those down; it may be good for a future post, if not a whole category.)